jbarlo/site/README.md

 npm run dev
 ```

-# Deployment
+## Deployment

-Run the following to statically generated the site, then merge and forget!
+Run the following to statically generate the site, then push and forget it!

 ```sh
 npm run build